vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 Quarter Degree Grid Cells have global coverage and enables the use of differently sized grid cells.
-Spatial grids for use at national level have been developed [1]_ with grid cells ranging from 55 x 55 km (Level
+Spatial grids for use at national level have been developed with grid cells ranging from 55 x 55 km (Level
 1) to 850 x 850 m (Level 7).
 Smaller grid cells can be used to produce a sensitivity atlas of a smaller area of focus if required.
+National QDGC spatial grids are available for download at https://github.com/miljodir/mesa.

 You can run the MESA tool with all levels if you wish, but this may increase processing time.
 You can instead choose only the levels that